awsmine/S3_projects/README.md

 6. How to Create a simple static Amazon S3 website using Terraform ---> https://dev.to/aws-builders/how-to-create-a-simple-static-amazon-s3-website-using-terraform-43hc

 7. How to publicly access S3 Object using Terraform ---> https://dev.to/aws-builders/how-to-publicly-access-s3-object-using-terraform-3h27

+8. Use Amazon CloudFront for dynamic Websites -1 ---> https://dev.to/aws-builders/use-amazon-cloudfront-for-dynamic-websites-1-18bo